Nonstationary, Nonparametric, Nonseparable Bayesian Spatio-Temporal Modeling Using Kernel Convolution of Order Based Dependent Dirichlet Process: Simulation study

 \subsection{Results of fitting our model to the simulated data}

 Note that for this problem the number of parameters to be updated ranges between 300 to 400.
 Our TTMCMC based model implementation took 35 mins to yield 900000 realizations following a burn-in of 100000.
 Quite encouragingly, TTMCMC exhibited satisfactory acceptance rate and mixing properties.
+Traceplots are shown in Figure S-9.1 of supplement.